LFatelo/misc-utils/README.md

 **rhinit.sh**
 A script that essentially functions as a toolbox for Red Hat based hosts.
 It currently contains options to install and start up HTTP and FTP services.

+**debmodder.sh**
+A script based assistant for Debian systems.
+Please note that this script is still under heavy development and some key features are still missing and will be added in the future.